 Haifa is built into the elevation of Mount Carmel and traces its origins back 3000 years.
 It was a one time refuge of the prophet Elijah (the only dude in history to escape death) and is now home to the lush Baha i Gardens which is a focal point for the obscure Iranian Baha i faith.

 Accommodation in Haifa is cheaper than in TA and Jerusalem and Loui Gardens and Yaffo 82 are very popular with backpackers.
+You can check out hostels and hotels in Haifa by this link here.

 If you get thirsty whilst in Haifa, there is both an Irish and a Scottish pub.
 Say I sent you.